How to Make Crock Pot Beef Burgundy

 A rich and deeply flavorful sauce with ultra tender chunks of beef waiting for you at the end of the day…

-This recipe for Crock Pot Beef Burgundy is a new one I worked up a month or so ago.
+This recipe for Crock Pot Beef Burgundy is a one I worked up a few years ago.
 Ricky loves Beef Burgundy and I’m always looking for a new flavor twist for beef cooked in a crock pot.
 Being teetotalers, I finally came up with a good substitute for wine that really mimics the flavor and tenderizing effect in a beef dish.
-It’s difficult not to lick our plates when this delectable sauce is present so I recommend serving this with some sort of bread that you can mop the remaining sauce up with. 😉 It’s a dump and go recipe, simple and easy, so make sure you don’t blink or you’ll miss it!
+It’s difficult not to lick our plates when this delectable sauce is present so I recommend serving this with some sort of bread that you can mop the remaining sauce up with. 😉

 This Crock Pot Beef Burgundy will warm you up and get your taste buds dancing!
 It’s become one of the meals my husband and I look forward to most and I sure hope you get to try it soon.

 - 10.5 oz can cream of mushroom soup

 - 1 cup red grape juice like Welch’s, the purple kind

 - Place stew meat in bottom of slow cooker.
 In medium size bowl, combine all other ingredients.
 Microwave for about a minute or so, stir well to blend, pour over meat.
 Cook on low all day, 7-8 hours, or on high 3-4 hours.

 - Server over freshly cooked egg noodles, rice, or mashed potatoes.